Vexmage/Vexmage/README.md

 # Joel Southall

 ### 👋 Hi there!
-I'm Joel, a web and software developer with experience in ASP.NET Core MVC, Blazor, React, React Native, Node.js and WordPress.
+I'm Joel, a web and software developer with experience in ASP.NET Core MVC, Blazor, React, React Native, Node.js, and WordPress.
+My focus is on building scalable, user-friendly applications that enhance learning, community engagement, and business solutions.

--🎓 I have an AAS in Software Development from Lane Community College and a MA in Philosophy from University of Oregon.
+    🎓 I have an AAS in Software Development from Lane Community College and an MA in Philosophy from the University of Oregon.
+My background in philosophy informs my approach to problem-solving, emphasizing structured thinking, clarity, and adaptability in software development.

--🌱 I'm currently expanding my expertise in ASP.NET Core, Blazor, and eCommerce solutions.
+    🏗️ I specialize in full-stack development with a strong emphasis on ASP.NET Core, Blazor, and modern front-end frameworks to create efficient, maintainable applications.
+My experience includes database-driven web apps, eCommerce platforms, and interactive learning tools.

--🌍 Passionate about creating culturally responsive educational tools and exploring eCommerce solutions.
+    🌍 I am passionate about developing culturally responsive educational tools, improving digital access for underrepresented communities, and building innovative business solutions with technology.

 ### 🛠️ Technologies & Tools
 - **Programming Languages:** C#, JavaScript, HTML, CSS, Python, PHP